Michaelrecycle/Forkify/README.md

 The main concepts utilized in this project are:

 1. The MVC pattern JS implementation (using the JS classes, private & protected fields, inheritence, methods etc.)
+    * Model -> contains state and side effects
+    * Controller -> handles events (gets the data, calls renders, publishes events)
+    * View -> generates markup
-2. The async fetching (handling async code with await/async, handling success and error)
+3. The async fetching (handling async code with await/async, handling success and error)
-3. Event publisher/subscriber pattern (to allow event handling in the controller and the views)
+4. Event publisher/subscriber pattern (to allow event handling in the controller and the views)
-4. Configuration and helper functions files in the project structure
+5. Configuration and helper functions files in the project structure
-5. Parcel to run and build the app
+6. Parcel to run and build the app